 David Oshinsky – Worse than Slavery

-Oshinsky explains the lead-up to the opening of Parchman Farm, today known as the Mississippi State Penitentiary.
+Oshinsky explains historical formation of Parchman Farm, today known as the Mississippi State Penitentiary.
 After slavery ended, the Reconstruction period unleashed a wave of racial violence and the prison system began to be converted into an instrument to control and exploit the newly freed black population.
-Oshinsky gives the inside story of the brutal regime at Parchman Farm.
+On Show #11, Jason and David opened with a discussion of this book.

 Murray Bookchin – Remaking Society

 Bookchin takes the reader through anthropology; the emergence of hierarchy and modern capitalism; technology; utopian radical solutions; urbanization and communities; and the ethics of social ecology – or toward a philosophy of nature and community.
 On Show #11, Jason read a paragraph from this book.